Paris dreaming for Victoria’s best athletes

 Chris Mitrevski (athletics) – national long jump champion who qualified for Paris with a jump of 8.32m at the 2024 national championships, a distance that would have put him on the podium in Tokyo.

-Catherine Skinner (shooting) – Gold medalist in the women’s trap at the 2016 Rio Olympic Games, Skinner is ranked inside the top 10 and looking to replicate her feats of 8 years ago.
+Catherine Skinner (shooting) – Gold medallist in the women’s trap at the 2016 Rio Olympic Games, Skinner is ranked inside the top 10 and looking to replicate her feats of 8 years ago.

 Grace Brown (road cycling) – Paris is Brown’s second Olympic road cycling campaign.
 She finished fourth in the individual time trial in Tokyo and won silver in the same event at the 2022 World Championships.